A Survey on Safe Multi-Modal Learning System: Conclusion and Open Challenges

 \textbf{Memorization Problem in MMLS.} Memorization in large-scale models is a significant contributor to privacy leakage.
 While this issue has been extensively explored in unimodal systems, research on memorization within MMLS remains limited.
 There is an urgent need for a formal definition of this problem and the establishment of unified metrics to measure it, especially given the recent rapid advancement of multimodal foundation models.

 \textbf{Differentially Private Training.} Differential privacy techniques demonstrate their effectiveness in safeguarding privacy in unimodal systems.
 Yet, adapting these techniques for MMLS faces challenges and is in its infancy.
-Some strategies to enhance differential privacy are to apply modality-specific noise addition and coordinate across modalities by considering the interdependence between modalities and developing mechanisms that preserve privacy across the multimodal model without sacrificing utility.
+Some strategies to enhance differential privacy are to apply modality-specific noise addition and coordinate across modalities by considering the interdependence between modalities.

 \textbf{Calibration and Uncertainty Quantification.} Miscalibration in multimodal learning, a critical yet under-explored issue, poses challenges to MMLS safety.
 Future research should focus on understanding this phenomenon and developing advanced calibration methods.
 Besides, conformal prediction, known for its scalability and minimal assumptions, emerges as a promising solution for quantifying uncertainty.
 Developing CP methods tailored explicitly for MMLS could significantly benefit practical applications.